tivoodoo/lastmile-tum/README.md

 ```
   var SERVER_IP_ADDRESS = "$YOUR_IP_ADDRESS$";
 ```
-where $YOUR_IP_ADDRESS$ can be seen after starting frontend server with gulp like above (In my case http://192.168.56.1)
+where $YOUR_IP_ADDRESS$ can be seen after starting frontend server with gulp like above (E.g. http://192.168.56.1)

 ### Access Site externally
 To access the website from another machine or mobile device open http://YOUR_IP_Address:3000.